About South Sioux Animal Hospital

 Outside of work, Sharlie enjoys painting and sketching animals, spending time with her son, and spending time outside.
 At home, she has 2 dogs, and at her mom’s farm, she has 4 horses, 2 mini horses, 3 dogs and 2 cats!

-Kaitlin joined South Sioux Animal Hospital in 2020 as our groomer.
-She grew up watching her grandmother, Kay, groom pets, and she knew that’s what she wanted to do, as well!
-In fact, Kay trained Kaitlin in grooming techniques!
+Kaitlin joined South Sioux Animal Hospital in 2020 as our groomer, but an unfortunate grooming accident the following year resulted in a fractured elbow.
+Kaitlin started working for us as a part-time receptionist while her elbow healed, and liked the position so much, she elected to keep her position at the desk!
 Kaitlin is from the Siouxland area, and is a graduate of South Sioux City High School.
 Kaitlin is also a Marine Corps veteran.
-When she’s not grooming other people’s pets, you can find Kaitlin hanging out with her own dogs, Kuma and Bella.
+When she’s not answering the phones and helping schedule appointments (and so much more!), you can find Kaitlin hanging out with her own dogs, Kuma and Bella.

 Meathead came to South Sioux Animal Hospital in the fall of 2015, after being picked up by animal control.
 He had deep wounds in his neck and his ears had been damaged from what we suspect was recurrent frostbite.
 Meathead is positive for feline immunodeficiency virus (FIV), which is the cat-equivalent of HIV.
 Meathead has found a home here at the clinic as the resident office cat and you can often find him supervising the doctors while they write patient records, or curled up on a sunny chair in the break room.
 He especially loves when he gets new visitors that give him a head scratch and a snack!